Trump scrambles to find new social network after Twitter ban, as White House prepares to blast big tech

 Facebook, Twitter could face punishing regulation for their role in U.S. Capitol riot, Democrats say

-On Friday, Trump threatened to decamp to a new social-networking serving almost immediately after Twitter banned him, vowing he would “not be SILENCED!!” -- and promising a “big announcement soon.”
+On Friday, Trump threatened to decamp to a new social networking serving almost immediately after Twitter banned him, vowing he would “not be SILENCED!!” — and promising a “big announcement soon.”
 More than any other social service, the loss of Twitter seemed to strike a personal note: Trump had been obsessed with the platform, and he loved to post a tweet and time how long it would take to command attention on television.
 He often would pull out his phone and say, “Watch this, bing bing bing,” recalled senior administration officials.
 And Trump regularly would tell senators, world leaders and others about his most popular posts, scrolling through his mentions for feedback and ideas.

 The White House on Saturday declined to comment on the president’s plans or timing.

-Already, though, Trump’s team has been inundated with requests for him to join their alternate social networks — and his emissaries have entertained conversations with other companies.
+Already, though, Trump’s team has been inundated with requests for him to join alternate social networks — and his emissaries have entertained conversations with other companies.
 But Trump has told allies he prefers to launch his own services, according to two aides, who cautioned it may be infeasible and expensive.
 He also plans to hammer lawmakers in the coming days for failing to repeal Section 230, a provision of federal law that spares tech giants from being held liable for the content posted by their users.
 Such a repeal could have backfired on Trump, some experts note, resulting in his removal from Twitter sooner.

 Parscale, his former campaign manager, encouraged the president on Saturday to strike out on his own.
 “I believe the best avenue for POTUS is to use his own app to speak to his followers,” he said.
 If Apple or Google block the service, Parscale added, Trump has “a clear path to a victorious lawsuit against them.”

-Even before the Capitol riot led to his suspension, Trump had weighed turning to other social-media services.
-In the summer of 2019, aides to Trump at the White House and others on his reelection campaign discussed joining Parler, according to two people familiar with the matter who requested anonymity to describe private conversations.
-Trump even invited Parler’s top executive to the White House as part of a broader social-media summit that summer where he blasted Silicon Valley over unproven allegations that they censor conservatives online.
+Even before the Capitol riot led to his suspension, Trump had weighed turning to other social media services.
+In the summer of 2019, aides to Trump at the White House and others on his reelection campaign discussed joining Parler, according to two people familiar with the matter who spoke on the condition of anonymity to describe private conversations.
+Trump even invited Parler’s top executive to the White House as part of a broader social media summit that summer where he blasted Silicon Valley over unproven allegations that they censor conservatives online.

 A locked, private account with the name @realDonaldTrump — the same username the president once had on Twitter — appears to have sat dormant on the site since this June.
 The president’s campaign — under the account Team Trump — also has had an active account on Parler dating back to 2018.
 On Saturday, the Team Trump account blitzed their roughly 3 million followers with posts that faulted Twitter for having censored the president.
 Parler did not respond to a request for comment.